Score Optional Sections

 Comments

-Promising Practice 2 pts 1 pt 0 pts N/A
+Best Practice 2 pts 1 pt 0 pts

 IEP goals/objectives use individualized mastery criteria that are uniquely defined through baseline data and not always measured using standard 80% or 4 out of 5 trials.